 - 1 teaspoon ground cumin

-- 2 cups tomato sauce (preferably homemade, or I like this brand)
+- 2 cups tomato sauce preferably homemade

-- ¼ cup plain full fat Greek yogurt, plus more for serving
+- ¼ cup plain full fat Greek yogurt plus more for serving

 - Preheat the oven to 400 degrees F.